What does adverse and averse mean?

-The adjectives adverse and averse are related both etymologically and semantically, each having opposition as a central sense.
+The adjectives adverse and averse are related.
 Both come from the Latin root vert- meaning “to turn.”
 In Latin the word adversus meant “turned toward” and “hostile” and is a direct root of adverse.
 Averse, on the other hand, emerges from the Latin word aversus, which meant “turned away.”

-Today adverse is rarely used to describe people but rather of effects or events, and it usually conveys a sense of hostility or harmfulness: adverse reviews; adverse winds; adverse trends in the economy.
+Today, adverse is rarely used to describe people but rather to describe effects or events, and it usually conveys a sense of hostility or harmfulness: adverse reviews; adverse winds; adverse trends in the economy.

 Averse describes people and means “feeling opposed or disinclined.”
-It often occurs idiomatically with a negative to convey the opposite meaning “willing or agreeable,” and is not interchangeable with adverse in these contexts: We are not averse to holding another meeting.
-Averse is usually followed by to, and in older use occasionally by from.
+It often appears with a negative word (not) to convey the opposite meaning of the actual word (the opposite meaning being “willing or agreeable”): We are not averse to holding another meeting.
+Averse is usually followed by to, and in older use occasionally followed by from.
 The related noun is aversion: He has an aversion to pickles.

 According to Google’s nGram, the use of averse has been falling consistently since the early 1800s, while adverse has generally risen.